palewire/first-visual-story/readthedocs/_build/html/_sources/index.rst.txt

 .. note::

     We're going to dive straight into the deep end with creating a D3 chart from scratch in this section.
 There is a lot of setup involved with this, and it'll probably seem like overkill at points.
 And it is!
+D3 gives you a very high level of control over your graphics, which makes all this setup necessary.

-But we wanted to use this section as an introduction to D3 and give you a foothold into the `many, many different types of visualizations you can make with it <https://github.com/d3/d3/wiki/Gallery>`_.
+    We wanted to use this section as an introduction to D3 and give you a foothold into the `many, many different types of visualizations you can make with it <https://github.com/d3/d3/wiki/Gallery>`_.

 First, use npm to install D3.